NethServer/nethserver-ns8-migration/README.rst

 - ``ns8-bind-app``
 - ``ns8-abort``

+Logs
+====

+- The trace of bind and migrate procedures is sent to `/var/log/ns8-migration.log`.
+This log file can be read also from the UI interface and is the most important for troubleshooting.
+- E-smith events, installation/uninstallation and related command output is recorded by `/var/log/messages`, as usual.
+- On the NS8 destination cluster, look at the destination application log.
+The invoked module actions are tipically `import-module` and `configure-module`.

 Applications
 ============

 The migration tool can migrate a pre-defined set of NS7 applications (apps):

 - nethserver-mail (with nethserver-webtop5, nethserver-roundcubemail)
+- nethserver-mail-getmail
 - nethserver-nextcloud
 - nethserver-mattermost
 - nethserver-ejabberd